neumino/neumino.github.io/movies.md

 ### All the Old Knives
-*Released on 2022-04-08, vote average 7*
+*Released on 2022-04-08, vote average 6.3*

-Two CIA agents and ex-lovers are brought back together years after a failed rescue attempt and forced to blur the lines between profession and passion.
+When the CIA discovers one of its agents leaked information that cost more than 100 people their lives, veteran operative Henry Pelham is assigned to root out the mole with his former lover and colleague Celia Harrison.

 <iframe id="player"
 	type="text/html"